SILEX Uranium Enrichment Technology

 The two methods of uranium enrichment used to date are Gas Diffusion (first generation – obsolete) and Gas Centrifuge (second generation).
 Silex’s third-generation laser-based process provides much higher enrichment process efficiency compared to these earlier methods, potentially offering significantly lower overall costs.

-The ‘Triple Opportunity’ for GLE and SILEX Technology
+The ‘Triple Opportunity’ for GLE and the SILEX Technology

 The ‘Triple Opportunity’ for nuclear fuel production is emerging as a result of international developments which are driving a transformation of the global nuclear fuel supply chain.